9 Sophisticated Counting.

 The identical grouping permutation can be stated more formally as the number of ways of selecting \(n\) objects if these are in \(r\; (\le n)\) groups of \(m_1, m_2, m_3 \cdots m_r\) objects.
 The total of all \(m_r\) objects must be \(n\).
 The number of permutations with groups is

 where the symbol \(\prod\) indicates the product.
-This number is also the number of ways of placing \(n\) distinguishable objects into \(r\) distinguishable boxes so that boxes contain \(m_1,\; m_2, \;m_3 \cdots m_i\) objects each, and each of the objects in any box is alike.
+This number is also the number of ways of placing \(n\) distinguishable objects into \(r\) distinguishable boxes so that boxes contain \(m_1,\; m_2, \;m_3 \cdots m_i\) objects each, and each of the objects in any one box is alike.

 The number of ways of arranging the amino acid residues of even a small protein is astronomically large, but countable.
 An active protein in a bee’s sting is called mellitin.
 It is a protein with only 26 amino acids and which forms two short \(\alpha\)-helical regions, with a bend in between.
 Two such helices are seen in the crystal structure 2MLT.pdb in the RCSB data base (www.rcsb.org/pdb/home/home.do).